 Step 2: Remove The Distributor Cap And Correct The Angle

 However, keep in mind that removing the bolts completely will cause issues with Chevy 350 timing.
 The plug wires must then be pointed forward by rotating them clockwise.
-Then, rotate them counterclockwise, stopping when you see the white turn yellow (this is important!).
-It is set to 11 o’clock here, but only if you are standing at the front.
+Then, rotate them counterclockwise, stopping when you see the white turn yellow (this is vital!).
+When viewed from the front, the distributor rotor should align at the 11 o’clock position.

 Step 3: Affix The Timing Light To The Engine